Abhishekteja443/Auto-Mail-Sender-using-LLM/README.md

 ```

 ## Configuration
 - Update `logs.csv` with previous email details.
 - Modify email templates and prompts in `app.py` and `resend.py` to suit your needs.
 - Ensure Outlook is installed and configured for email automation.
+- Change the `about_me` section in `app.py` and `resend.py` to reflect your personal details.
+- Update the paths for your resume and `logs.csv` in the script to match your local directory structure.
+- Update `logs.csv` with previous email details.
+- Modify email templates and prompts in `app.py` and `resend.py` to suit your needs.
+- Ensure Outlook is installed and configured for email automation.